-KGP involves the development of steam fields that can generate around 120 MW of new capacity, providing an additional source of clean, indigenous and reliable baseload power to the Luzon grid.
+KGP involves the development of steam fields that can generate around 120 megawatts (MW) of new capacity, providing an additional source of clean, indigenous and reliable baseload power to the Luzon grid.
 A 120 MW geothermal project will approximately cost more than US\$300.0 million.

-On January 15, 2020, APEC contributed US\$2.1 million (P106.5 million) to AllFirst Kalinga Holdings Inc. (AKHI) equivalent to the 5% share of the US\$42.08 million appraisal drilling budget which includes construction of general facilities, roads, and pads, rig mobilization and demobilization, well drilling, testing, resource feasibility study, other exploration capital (salaries and wages) and corporate social responsibility.
+On January 15, 2020 and March 2, 2018, APEC contributed US\$2.1 million (\$\pm\$106.5 million) and US\$1.0 million (\$\pm\$51.2 million), respectively, to AKHI equivalent to the 5% share of the appraisal drilling budget which includes construction of general facilities, roads, and pads, rig mobilization and demobilization, well drilling, testing, resource feasibility study, other exploration capital (salaries and wages) and corporate social responsibility.